 Draft electoral rolls of Bihar to be issued on August 1: ECI

-The Election Commission of India is preparing to issue draft electoral rolls of Bihar on August 1, even as 1.18 crore enumeration forms were collected...
+New Delhi: The Election Commission of India is preparing to issue draft electoral rolls of Bihar on August 1, even as 1.18 crore enumeration forms...

 Giving an update on the Special Intensive Revision (SIR) in Bihar, the official said, “As of 6 p.m. on Monday, 2.87 crore enumeration forms -- 36.47 per cent of the total of 7,89,69,844 (nearly 7.90 crore) electors in Bihar who are enrolled as on June 24, 2025 - have been received.”